MQTT & Sparkplug B

 • Custom clients — any MQTT library + Sparkplug B protobuf encoding

-Configure the client with your space's MQTT credentials (host, port, username, password).
+Configure the client with your space's MQTT credentials (broker URL, username, password).

 Step 2: Publish Birth Certificates